 As VP & COO of Bureau Veritas’s Industry Canada operating division, Shawn is responsible for operational leadership of Bureau Veritas Laboratories in North America including Environmental Services, Specialty Services, and Industrial Hygiene.

 Shawn started his career developing specialized analytical methods for Alcan International and has focused on both the testing and renewable energy sectors during his career.
-With over 30 years of progressive experience, Shawn has held varying positions managing operations, customer service, and sales organizations including overall company corporate oversight.

 Leveraging an ability to align operations with customer expectations, Shawn and the operational leaders within the business unit utilize the best available technology, method harmonization, and digitization to deliver high-quality solutions in a timely manner to a variety of projects in North America.